Richardinho/backbone-with-dependency-injection/README.md

 ### introduction
 Dependency injection is a way of creating objects within a Javascript application that helps to make code cleaner, and facilitates testing by decoupling objects from the implementation of their dependencies.

+I have written more generally on the subject of [dependency injection](http://blog.richardhunter.co.uk/index.php/9) on my blog.

 ### Installation
 Use npm to pull package down from NPM.
 ```